 Still, this element has seeped into the international Egyptian Raqs sharqi authenticity discourse.
 Thus, the interaction between individual agency, a sense of personal identity/authenticity, and cultural authenticity can help explain changes in the authenticity discourse, if the concept of fluid authenticity is adopted.

 The most traditionalist dancers so far, Tahia Carioca and Soheir Zaki, have been labeled ‘bint al balad’ and the feelings considered authentic in Raqs sharqi (confidence, honesty, spontaneity, grounded body feeling) are also associated with the Baladi spirit, therefore with Cairo’s working classes.

 However, Raqs sharqi is also associated with the middle and upper classes, in particular in connection with the venues where it takes place as a form of presentational dance, which only people with enough financial capital can attend.

-This association with upper classes translates into movements in the quality of elegance (slightly more lifted, whilst still relaxed attitude), which emerges as one of the distinctive characteristic of raqs sharqi as opposed to social Egyptian dance.
+This association with upper classes translates into movements in the quality of elegance (slightly more lifted, whilst still relaxed attitude), which emerges as one of the distinctive characteristics of Raqs sharqi as opposed to social Egyptian dance.

 This constitutes a form of appropriation of the habitus from a certain social group to another or, as Desmond (1993) would argue, a form of hybridity, as the habitus of different classes merges in a dance genre.